Temple Historic District

 District Boundaries

 The Temple Historic District encompasses three north-south streets–Mesa Drive, Udall Street, and Lesueur Street–and is bounded to the north by Main Street and to the South by Broadway Road.
-These streets were named for Mormon pioneers which were instrumental in the settlement and founding of Mesa.
+These streets were named for Mormon pioneers who were instrumental in the settlement and founding of Mesa.

 Development